lavantien/llm_tournament/readme.md

 - **Prompt**: `prompt-swe.md`
 - **Evaluation Script**: `evaluate.go`
 - **Output**: `llm_outputs/swe_task/<model-name>.go,<model-name>_test.go`, points and speed go into [Tournament Table](#tournament-table).
+- **Added Information**: on top of the code file, add the following information:
+  - Line 1: Speed: `// 2.28 tok/sec • 476 tokens • 69.21s to first token • Stop: eosFound`
+  - Line 2: Manual checks: `// adjustment: 0; explanation: 50; suggestions: 15`

-1. **Instruction Following** (70 points)
+1. **Instruction Following** (300 points)
-   - Runnable on first try: 20 points.
-Or runnable after minor adjustment: 5 points
+   - Runnable on first try (automated, if `adjustment == 0`): 50 points.
+   - Or runnable after minor adjustment (manual check, then set `adjustment = 1`, and rerun evaluation): 10 points
+   - Or gabbage code (manual check, then set `adjustment = -1`, and disqualify the candidate): 0 point.
-   - Correct Code: 50 points
+   - Correct Code (automated): 250 points
-2. **Coverage Quality** (80 points)
+2. **Quality** (200 points)
-   - Extensive coverage of the test case: 25 points
+   - Extensive coverage of the test case (automated): 120 points
-   - Comprehensive explanation: 40 points
+   - Comprehensive explanation (manual check): 60 points
-   - Good improvement suggestions: 15 points
+   - Good improvement suggestions (manual check): 20 points

-Total: 250 points
+- **Total**: 500 points

-**Debug Prompts**:
+- **Debug Prompts**:

 <details>
     <summary>...more</summary>

-**Generate Prompt**: upload `readme.md`.
+**Generate Prompt**: upload `llm_list.md`.

-I'm doing a Local LLM Tournament to determine which AIs will be the best suite for my machine and my use case (fully generate a technical handbook).
+I'm doing a Local LLM Tournament to determine which AIs (the list is in `llm_list.md`) will be the best suite for my machine and my use case.

-Currently I need a prompt for "Task 2: Programming" which will be evaluated based on the provided criteria (should be in Golang, the AIs should also generate unit tests along side with the code, a comprehensive explanation of how to code works, and improvement suggestions).
+Currently I need a prompt for a software engineering task which will be evaluated based on the provided criteria (should be in Golang, the AIs should also generate unit tests along side with the code, a comprehensive explanation of how to code works, and improvement suggestions).
 The test should be able to evaluate the coding skill of the AIs and their ability to handle concurrency, but should not rely on any third party libraries or tools or interacting with the internet beside Golang for a streamline evaluation.

-I will run the AIs on LM Studio and manually copy the output to `llm_outputs/programming_task/`, e.g. `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K.go` and `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K_test.go`, alongside with the speed information recorded on the UI as a comment on top of the solution code, e.g. `// 2.25 tok/sec • 1123 tokens • 0.56s to first token`.
+I will run the AIs on LM Studio and manually copy the output to `llm_outputs/programming_task/`, e.g. `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K.go` and `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K_test.go`, alongside with the speed information recorded on the UI as a comment on top of the solution code

-And I also need a script to automatically evaluate all of the outputs and output to the file `score-code.json`.
-The script should cover all the evaluation criteria that can be evaluated automatically, the three other criteria (runnable after adjustments, explanation clarity, and improvement suggestions) should also be retrieved via another comment on top of the find below the speed like this `// aadj true - expl 40 - impr 15`
+And I also need a script to automatically evaluate the output and tests of a certain AI and output the result to the file `/llm_outputs/programming_task/scores/score-<model-name>.json`.
+The script should cover all the evaluation criteria that can be evaluated automatically, the three other criteria (runnable after adjustments, explanation clarity, and improvement suggestions) should also be retrieved via another comment on top of the file at 2nd line.

+`<paste all the above>`

+.

 **Debug Prompt**: upload `staging/evaluate.go`, `staging/prompt-code.md`.

-This `evaluate.go` is to evaluate the outputs of local LLMs after they've generated the `Task 2` according to the `prompt-code.md`.
+This `evaluate.go` is to evaluate the outputs of local LLMs after they've generated the `SWE Task` according to the `prompt-code.md`.

-It's now missing scoring logic according to the below:
+It's now missing scoring logic.

-1. **Instruction Following** (70 points)
-   - Runnable on first try: 20 points
-   - Runnable after minor adjustment: 5 points
-   - Correct Code: 50 points
-2. **Coverage Quality** (80 points)
-   - Extensive coverage of the test case: 25 points
-   - Comprehensive explanation: 40 points
-   - Good improvement suggestions: 15 points
-3. **Speed** (100+ points)
-   - 1 point per 1 tok/s

-Total: 250+ points

-Note that:

-I will run the AIs on LM Studio and manually copy the output to `llm_outputs/programming_task/`, e.g. `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K.go` and `llm_outputs/programming_task/Qwen2.5-Coder-7B-Instruct-Q6_K_test.go`, alongside with the speed information recorded on the UI as a comment on top of the solution code, e.g. `// 2.25 tok/sec • 1123 tokens • 0.56s to first token`.

-And I also need a script to automatically evaluate all of the outputs and output to the file `score-code.json`.
-The script should cover all the evaluation criteria that can be evaluated automatically, the three other criteria (runnable after adjustments, explanation clarity, and improvement suggestions) should also be retrieved via another comment on top of the find below the speed like this `// aadj true - expl 40 - impr 15`

 Please fix the code and ensure it correctness.

 </details>

-### Combine Score

-Max: 270 + 350 + 130 + 250 = 1000 points

 ## Output